COVID-19 Information - March 2020

 Donate Protective Medical Supplies:

 Faced with a supply shortage of protective gear at Mission Hospital during the COVID-19 pandemic, nurse Jill Brubaker and her family started a grassroots mission to produce protective face shields to protect caregivers.
-You can donate to the cause at this link.

 The Orange County Health Care Agency (HCA) is now accepting donations of protective equipment and supplies for healthcare providers throughout the county.
 Right now, HCA is only accepting donations from corporations and businesses.
 These supplies will be accepted (only) in new and unopened containers and boxes: